 - Homemade wonton chips are super crispy & light (and you can make any shape)

-- Homemade Sichuan chili oil sauce (taught to me by Sichuanese Chef Liu) is far superior to store-bought versions.
+- Homemade chili oil is far superior to store-bought versions.

 - Sprinkle it with seasoned crispy-fried pork for even more flavor and texture